What Exactly Is a Church Plant?

 Will Connect Marina Always Be A Home Fellowship?

 Although we plan on encouraging more home fellowships as we grow, we believe God is going to open up an opportunity for Sunday gatherings in a large public space one of these days.
-In fact, I think that God will probably have us in a large building as early as the summer of 2018.

 When that does happen, we will continue the weeknight gatherings and encourage other members of the church to start more small group home fellowships.
 There is a unique ministry Jesus does in these little “doing life together” groups that cannot be replicated in a large public gathering.